 Said Plumb: “The main challenge to the healthcare sector in the UAE is meeting the high standards required to become an international healthcare hub.

 “To meet those goals, a suitable education and training strategy needs to be implemented.
-Meeting the needs of a growing, ageing population, which will add to increasing costs, will also provide challenges.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Meeting the needs of a growing, ageing population, which will add to increasing costs, will also provide challenges.”For all the latest health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.